senofsky/senofsky.github.io/posts/2019-07-20-configure-hakyll-with-github-pages.markdown

 ---
-title: Configuring Hakyll with GitHub Pages the Easy Way
+title: Configure Hakyll with GitHub Pages the Easy Way
 ---

 ## Overview